pingcap/docs-cn/v3.0/reference/tools/tidb-lightning/deployment.md

     # keep-after-success = false

     [tikv-importer]
+    # Delivery back end, can be "importer" or "tidb".
+    # backend = "importer"
-    # The listening address of tikv-importer.
+    # The listening address of tikv-importer when back end is "importer".
 Change it to the actual address.
     addr = "172.16.31.10:8287"
+    # Action to do when trying to insert a duplicated entry in the "tidb" back end.
+    #  - replace: new entry replaces existing entry
+    #  - ignore:  keep existing entry, ignore new entry
+    #  - error:   report error and quit the program
+    # on-duplicate = "replace"

     [mydumper]
     # Block size for file reading.
 Keep it longer than the longest string of